Loran-C: Loran-C in the 21st century

-Although Loran-C was largely redundant by 2000, it has not universally disappeared as of 2014 due to a number of concerns.
+Although Loran-C was largely redundant by 2000, it had not universally disappeared as of 2014 due to a number of concerns.
 One is that the GPS system can be jammed through a variety of means.
 Although the same is true of Loran-C, the transmitters are close-at-hand and can be adjusted if necessary.
 More importantly, there are effects that might cause the GPS system to become unusable over wide areas, notably space weather events and potential EMP events.
 Loran, located entirely under the atmosphere, offers more resilience to these issues.
-There has been considerable debate about the relative merits of keeping the Loran-C system operational as a result of such considerations.
+There had been considerable debate about the relative merits of keeping the Loran-C system operational as a result of such considerations.

 In November 2009, the United States Coast Guard announced that Loran-C was not needed by the U.S. for maritime navigation.
 This decision left the fate of LORAN and eLoran in the United States to the Secretary of the Department of Homeland Security.
 Per a subsequent announcement, the US Coast Guard, in accordance with the DHS Appropriations Act, terminated the transmission of all U.S. Loran-C signals on 8 February 2010.
 On 1 August 2010 the U.S. transmission of the Russian American signal was terminated, and on 3 August 2010 all Canadian signals were shut down by the USCG and the CCG.

 The European Union had decided that the potential security advantages of Loran are worthy not only of keeping the system operational, but upgrading it and adding new stations.
 This is part of the wider Eurofix system which combines GPS, Galileo and nine Loran stations into a single integrated system.

 In 2014, Norway and France both announced that all of their remaining transmitters, which make up a significant part of the Eurofix system, would be shut down on 31 December 2015.
 The two remaining transmitters in Europe (Anthorn, UK and Sylt, Germany) would no longer be able to sustain a positioning and navigation Loran service, with the result that the UK announced its trial eLoran service would be discontinued from the same date.